Harry Williams

 Meanwhile, Championship clubs chairman Geoff Irvine has played down talk of a breakaway league following the RFU’s controversial decision to slash funding by 50 per cent from next season.

-Angry club officials received the news via email as they made their way to a highly-charged meeting with RFU CEO Bill Sweeney and performance director Conor O'Shea at Twickenham on Tuesday.
+Angry club officials received the news via email as they made their way to a highly-charged meeting with RFU CEO Bill Sweeney and performance director Conor O’Shea at on Tuesday.

 “There has been no discussion whatsoever or collective meetings about what to do yet (going forward),” said Irvine.